Op-Ed: Advancing polar icebreaker design

 Op-Ed: Advancing polar icebreaker designWritten by

-Elomatic and Seaspan Vancouver Shipyards (VSY) are advancing towards the next phase in the design of the Arctic ship polar icebreaker slated to be built by 2030, marking a significant milestone in Arctic maritime capabilities.
+Elomatic and Seaspan Vancouver Shipyards (VSY) are advancing towards the next phase in the design of the Canadian Coast Guard’s new polar icebreaker slated to be built by 2030, marking a significant milestone in Arctic maritime capabilities.

 By Rami Hirsimäki, Senior Vice President, Marine & Offshore Energy at Elomatic